openbmc/sdbusplus/docs/interface.md

 A common problem we have found with D-Bus interfaces is having a consistent way to define enumerations.
 Two common practices are to either assign special meaning to integers, as a C compiler might do, or to have specific strings representing the enumeration name.
+The
-The [D-Bus API design guidelines](https://dbus.freedesktop.org/doc/dbus-api-design.html) specify both of these options:
+[D-Bus API design guidelines][dbus-design-guidelines] specify both of these
+options:

 > For APIs being used in constrained situations, enumerated values should be
 > transmitted as unsigned integers.
 For APIs which need to be extended by